 2. Peppermint: Peppermint oil can provide soothing relief for headaches.
 Headaches are often caused by poor blood flow to the head.
 As the fresh-smelling peppermint oil has vasodilating and vasoconstricting properties, it helps to pump blood by opening and closing the arteries.
 Peppermint oil also helps open up the sinuses.
 This plays a crucial role in helping relieve headaches as more oxygen gets into the blood.
 As with lavender oil, peppermint oil can be inhaled or applied locally.

-3. Basil oil: This strong-smelling and unique-tasting herb has gained popularity as a topping for pizzas and pastas.
+3. Basil Oil: This strong-smelling and unique-tasting herb has gained popularity as a topping for pizza and pasta.
 But what many people don’t know is that the oil derived from the basil plant can also be a natural home remedy for relieving headaches.
-Basil oil works as a muscle relaxant so it is very helpful in providing relief for headaches caused by tension and tight muscles.
+Basil oil works as a muscle relaxant, so it helps provide relief for headaches caused by tension and tight muscles.

 5. Buckwheat: This triangle-shaped seed is gaining popularity as a home remedy for headaches and migraine pain.
 Despite the name, buckwheat is not related to wheat, and is not technically a grain.
 Buckwheat has numerous health benefits and is a gluten-free food.
-Like flaxseed buckwheat are anti-inflammatory in nature and help relieve the pain of headache and migraine.
-Buckwheat is rich in phyto-chemicals such as flavonoids which contain antioxidant properties.
+Like flaxseed, buckwheat is anti-inflammatory and helps relieve the pain of headache and migraine.
+Buckwheat is rich in phytochemicals such as flavonoids, which contain antioxidant properties.

 More recently, buckwheat hull pillows are used to provide great support for the back, neck, and also the head.
 Unlike down or feathers, pillows made from buckwheat don’t retain body heat.
-Some expensive hotels use buckwheat hull pillows because they are natural, and hypoallergenic to increase circulation.
+Some expensive hotels use buckwheat hull pillows because they are natural, and hypoallergenic.
 Many health care professionals have also started recommending buckwheat pillows to patients suffering from migraines.

-6. Feverfew: This perennial plant belonging to the daisy family grows naturally in Europe, North America and Canada.
+6. Feverfew: This perennial plant belonging to the daisy family grows naturally in Europe, North America, and Canada.
 It has been used in herbal remedies for centuries.
-Feverfew is used as a preventative treatment for migraine.
-A number of people have reported that after taking feverfew, their migraines have gradually become less frequent and in a few cases have stopped altogether.
-Many scientific studies attest the efficacy of feverfew as a viable preventative treatment for migraine.
-You can buy feverfew tablets from health stores or you can grow feverfew plants and use its leaves to treat migraine.
-You simply pick the leaves and then eat them.
-You can eat the leaves plain or chop them up and put in salad or a sandwich.
-They taste rather bitter and so you may find a bit of sugar or honey will help.
-Eat about three to four leaves each day.
-If fresh leaves are hard to come by, you can use dried leaves as well.
+Feverfew is used as a preventative treatment for migraines.
+Several people have reported that after taking feverfew, their migraines have gradually become less frequent and, in a few cases, have stopped altogether.
+Many scientific studies attest to the efficacy of feverfew as a viable preventative treatment for migraine.

-8. Take a handful of coriander leaves.
-Crush the leaves and extract the juice form the leaves.
+Take a handful of coriander leaves.
+Crush the leaves and extract the juice from the leaves.
 Apply this extract to the forehead and temples.
 You could do the same with mint leaves, too.

 And one more thing: Certain foods have been shown to affect the frequency and severity of headaches.
 These foods include dairy, chocolate and peanut butter.
 Even fruits like banana, avocado, and some citrus foods can cause headaches.
 Then you have meats with nitrate, like what you’d find in bacon and hot dogs.
 Some people’s headaches can be triggered with fermented or pickled foods, and monosodium glutamate (MSG)-rich food can also cause headaches.